yanghuafang/camera-map-localization/docs/BUILD.md

-The tree builds warning-free under `-Wall -Wextra`, which is always on for cam_loc's own targets (the dependencies arrive as imported targets and keep their own settings). `CAMLOC_WERROR` is off by default and not enabled in CI:
+The tree builds warning-free under `-Wall -Wextra`, which is always on for cam_loc's own targets (the dependencies arrive as imported targets and keep their own settings).
+That includes `distance_transform_kernels.cu`, which `add_custom_command` hands to `nvcc` rather than to a CMake target, so `src/cuda/CMakeLists.txt` forwards the two flags itself with `-Xcompiler=-Wall,-Wextra`.
+It is the one file no CI job can warn about, since GitHub's runners have no `nvcc`. `CAMLOC_WERROR` is off by default and not enabled in CI:
 `-Wall` means something different to each compiler in the matrix, so gating on it would turn a compiler upgrade into a red build on unrelated pull requests.
 Turn it on locally when you want the enforcement: